HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 > A similar piece of code appearing over and over again indicates room for improvement of abstractions.

 The code can be broken out to a function to resolve this issue.
 Another way to resolve this can be to have `goto` statement.
 Even if `goto` should generally be avoided so can it be useful for error handling, making it possible to separate the normal flow of the code from error handling parts.

+### &#x1F6A9; Conjoined Functions ### &#x1F6A9;

+> A function shall be possible to understand in isolation.

+If you can't understand the implementation of one function without also understanding the implementation of another, there is a problem with the design.